 With consumerism steadily on the rise, the influences surrounding us can grow increasingly tense.
 Makeup is one of the many powerful tools which many people flock to invest in.
 Learning minimalist makeup tendencies can help alleviate that issue.

-A Minimalist Makeup Collection consists of owning fewer products to achieve the desired look, with as few steps as possible.
+A minimalist makeup collection consists of owning fewer products to achieve the desired look, with as few steps as possible.
 Many choose to use the same product (Eg, Bronzer) and apply it within two-or-more areas throughout their routine.
 Others prefer a “simple” makeup look, therefore requiring fewer products as a result.
+Overall, a minimalist makeup collection can, however, look different for everyone.

-So you know, there is no limit or specific rules that outline whether someone has a minimalist makeup collection or not.
-So if you’re seeking guidance, rest assured that only you can truly determine whether you’re happy with the amount you own or not.
+So you know, we believe there is no limit – or specific rules that outline whether someone has a “minimalist makeup collection” or not.
+So if you’re seeking guidance, rest assured that only YOU can truly determine whether you’re happy with the amount you own or not.
+With that being said, here’s some tips on creating a minimal collection:

 Determine Why You Use Makeup